Eurrreka/pyParkO/README.md

 <img src="https://raw.githubusercontent.com/Eurrreka/pyParkO/refs/heads/main/plot_residual.png" width="600">

 ### Parametric Exploration
 For the constant density contrast inversion model (CDIM), we investigated the effect of variations in delta_sigma on the precision of the inversion.
 The CDIM iterative step size for delta_sigma is set to 0.2.
 As delta_sigma increases, the RMSE first decreases and then increases.
-We use the plt_twin method of the Ploter class to visualize this result:
+We use the plt_twin method of the Ploter class to visualize this result.

 <img src="https://raw.githubusercontent.com/Eurrreka/pyParkO/refs/heads/main/density_exploration.png" width="600">

 Since the difference between CDIM and VDIM lies in the value of the parameter mu, we further explored the parameter mu for VDIM based on the optimal density contrast.
-We also visualized this result using the plt_twin method of the Ploter class:
+We also visualized this result using the plt_twin method of the Ploter class.

 <img src="https://raw.githubusercontent.com/Eurrreka/pyParkO/refs/heads/main/mu_exploration.png" width="600">

 ## References